byui-cse/cse341-ts-student/README.md

 # Please Clone Me!

-This is the frontend code you need to clone for the week 2 team assignment.
+This is the frontend code you need to clone for the week 2 team assignment...